No products in the cart

 What is the Sermorelin?

 Sermorelin was first synthesized in the early 1980s and has been avidly researched since its development.
-Scientists posit that it has the potential to be used as a provocation test for the diagnosis of pituitary disorders and, more specifically, growth hormone deficiency (GHD).
-The peptide may also hold potential therapy for growth failure in children.
 It is made of 29 amino acids and bears the sequence YADAXFXNSYRKVLGQLSARKLLQDXMSR.
 Sermorelin peptide, aka GRF (1-29), should not be confused with Modified GRF (1-29), which has 4 of the original 29 amino acids replaced with the intent to increase its half-life from 10 to 30 minutes.

 General Research in Sermorelin

 The peptide may also affect the levels of other hormones apart from HGH, such as insulin and sex hormones.
-Although high HGH is often associated with increased insulin levels and insulin resistance, one 16-week trial suggested that Sermorelin may improve insulin sensitivity in males but not in females.[5]
-The trial participants receiving Sermorelin peptide appeared to have slightly lower glucose levels, potentially due to the increase in IGF-1 and its insulin-like effects.
-One animal trial also reported an increase in gonadotropic hormones and testosterone levels in male mice, but there is no clinical research to support these findings.[6]
+Although high hGH is often associated with increased insulin levels and insulin resistance, one 16-week trial suggested that Sermorelin may improve insulin sensitivity in males but not in female organisms.[5]
+One animal trial reported an increase in gonadotropic hormones and testosterone levels in male mice, but there is no clinical research to support these findings.[6]

 Scientists posit that Sermorelin has the potential to function in increasing HGH levels.
 From this assumption, it may be possible for Sermorelin peptide to increase the proliferation of new skin cells, ultimately leading to increased collagen deposition inside the derma.